Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 ```

 Use the `az openshift create` command to create an OpenShift on Azure cluster.
-The following example creates a cluster named *myOSACluster* with four nodes and peer it to a custom VNet.
+The following example creates a cluster named *myosacluster* with four nodes and peer it to a custom VNet.

 ```azurecli-interactive
 OSA_FQDN=$OSA_CLUSTER_NAME.$LOCATION.cloudapp.azure.com